solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

     }
     ```

-1. Within the ``foreach`` block, add the following line of code to asynchronously create a document and save the result of the creation task to a variable:
+1. Within the ``foreach`` block, add the following line of code to asynchronously create a collection item and save the result of the creation task to a variable:

     ```csharp
-    ResourceResponse<Document> result = await client.CreateDocumentAsync(collectionLink, interaction);
+    CosmosItemResponse<PurchaseFoodOrBeverage> result = await customCollection.Items.CreateItemAsync(interaction.type, interaction);
     ```

-    > The ``CreateDocumentAsync`` method of the ``CosmosClient`` class takes in a self-link for a collection and an object that you would like to serialize into JSON and store as a document within the specified collection.
+    > The ``CreateItemAsync`` method of the ``CosmosItems`` class takes in a partition key value and an object that you would like to serialize into JSON and store as a document within the specified container.

 1. Still within the ``foreach`` block, add the following line of code to write the value of the newly created resource's ``id`` property to the console:

     ```csharp
-    await Console.Out.WriteLineAsync($"Document #{foodInteractions.IndexOf(interaction):000} Created\t{result.Resource.Id}");
+    await Console.Out.WriteLineAsync($"Document Created\t{result.Resource.Id}");
     ```

-    > The ``ResourceResponse`` type has a property named ``Resource`` that can give you access to interesting data about a document such as it's unique id, time-to-live value, self-link, ETag, timestamp,  and attachments.
+    > The ``CosmosItemResponse`` type has a property named ``Resource`` that contains the object representing the document as well as other properties to give you access to interesting data about a document such as its ETag.

 1. Your **Main** method should look like this: